scikit-hep/awkward/docs-sphinx/user-guide/how-to-restructure-pad.md

 ak.pad_none(array, 2, clip=True).type
 ```

 Now the type string says that the nested lists all have exactly two elements each.
-This can be directly converted into NumPy (allowing for missing data with [ak.to_numpy](https://awkward-array.readthedocs.io/en/latest/_auto/ak.to_numpy.html); casting as `np.asarray` doesn't allow the arrays to be [NumPy masked arrays](https://numpy.org/doc/stable/reference/maskedarray.html)).
+This can be directly converted into NumPy (allowing for missing data with {func}`ak.to_numpy`; casting as `np.asarray` doesn't allow the arrays to be [NumPy masked arrays](https://numpy.org/doc/stable/reference/maskedarray.html)).

 ```{code-cell} ipython3
 ak.to_numpy(ak.pad_none(array, 2, clip=True))
 ```

 Perhaps your machine learning library knows how to deal with NumPy masked arrays.
-If it does not, you can replace all of the missing values with [ak.fill_none](https://awkward-array.readthedocs.io/en/latest/_auto/ak.fill_none.html).
+If it does not, you can replace all of the missing values with {func}`ak.fill_none`.

-[ak.pad_none](https://awkward-array.readthedocs.io/en/latest/_auto/ak.pad_none.html) and [ak.fill_none](https://awkward-array.readthedocs.io/en/latest/_auto/ak.fill_none.html) are frequently used together.
+{func}`ak.pad_none` and {func}`ak.fill_none` are frequently used together.

 ```{code-cell} ipython3
 ak.fill_none(ak.pad_none(array, 2, clip=True), 999)